APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 E[P | S=high, G=0] < E[P | S=low, G=1]

 **Implication:**
 Severity alone does not explain outcomes.
-Once V and S are controlled, protection is selectively extended by **G**.
+High-severity incidents did not guarantee protection for G=0, while low-severity incidents did for G=1 when visibility was present.
+The clearest case where V can be held constant — the maximum-visibility outlier — confirms that group identity (G), not severity, determines whether protective communication is provided.

 ---